-The Japan Pavilion will be located on the east side of the Expo site, with a planned plot area of 12,900 m.
+The Japan Pavilion will be located near the Eastern Entrance at the edge of the Expo site, with a planned plot area of $12,900 \text{ m}^2$ .

 Theme Pavilion

 Eleven sections will be prepared for the Theme Pavilion in the Pavilion World to provide various experiences related to the theme of the Expo.
 The total site area is 13,300 m, and the total floor area of the two-storey building is 18,000 m.
 The Theme Pavilion will be located around Khu by the group corresponding to the theme to provide visitors with opportunities to understand the theme and experiences offered by the spaces of Khu in an integrated manner.